raphaelfabeni/raphaelfabeni.github.io/_posts/2017-05-11-share-your-knowledge.markdown

 I have a simple and sincere opinion about this subject.
 And I even talked about it with a friend of mine who had created a blog some time ago, wrote a initial post but he doens't write anything more because he's ashamed about what people could think.

 I think **you have write for you**; to documentate something that you did or studied, to practice a new language (as I'm trying to do) or just because you want to write.
-You doing that, you *share your acknowledge* and in a near future could help other people who are going to access your post.
+You doing that, you *share your knowledge* and in a near future could help other people who are going to access your post.

 There isn't a fool or simple subject, as many people say.
 What is simple for you, **it could be the solution for a lot of people**.